urbanslug/junctions/README.md

 Compilation is done with `make` and can be done in different ways.

-To creates a dynamically linked binary (advisable)
+To create a dynamically linked binary (advisable)
 ```
 make
 ```